polpielladev/polpiella.dev/src/pages/managing-multiple-swift-versions-locally.md

 ---
-title: 'Managing multiple Swift versions locally'
+title: 'Managing multiple versions of Swift locally'
 slug: 'managing-multiple-swift-versions-locally'
 excerpt: 'A guide on how to download, install and manage different versions of Swift.'
 pubDate: '2022-12-21'